aptos-foundation/AIPs/aips/aip-41.md

         vector::push_back(&mut lottery.tickets, signer::address_of(user))
     }

     /// Securely wraps around `decide_winners_internal` so it can only be called
     /// as a top-level call from a TXN, preventing **test-and-abort** attacks (see
     /// [AIP-41](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-41.md)).
     entry fun decide_winners() acquires Lottery, Credentials {
         decide_winners_internal();
     }

-    /// Allows anyone to close the lottery (if enough time has elapsed & more than
+    /// Closes the lottery (if enough time has elapsed & more than 1 user bought
-    /// 1 user bought tickets) and to draw a random winner. public(friend) fun decide_winners_internal(): address acquires Lottery, Credentials {
+    /// tickets) and draws a random winner. fun decide_winners_internal(): address acquires Lottery, Credentials {
         let lottery = borrow_global_mut<Lottery>(@lottery);

         // Make sure the lottery is not being closed too early...